techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=242
 (125)
 Which of the following statements are true?
 (Choose one.)

+A. A final class must be instantiate
+D.
-a.
-A final class must be instantiated. b.
-A final class may only contain final methods.
+B. A final class may only contain final methods.

-c.
-A final class may not contain non-final data fields.
+C. A final class may not contain non-final data fields.

-d.
-A final class may not be extended.
+D. A final class may not be extende
+D.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: